socialat/team/README.md

 # Team
 Building a Global Team of Opensource Developers.
+Join [discord chat](https://discord.gg/Rp8FQ7Z).

 **Team** is the team of people who supports opensource development.
 If you're one of them, join us as a [Team member](https://github.com/socialat/team/issues/new?template=support-request.md).
 We all together can help others to grow their open source projects.